Walking itself is the intentional act closest to the unwilled rhythms of the body, to breathing and the beating of the heart.

 In September 2022, Retreat On Your Feet departs from Lucca!

 Exactly what will happen will depend upon the group, and our daily sights, insights and sensations.
-There might be slow movement, drawing, gently plucking leaves and fruit, journal writing… or silence and solitude.
+There might be slow stretching and guided movement, the gently plucking of leaves or a single succulent grape, drawing, journal writing or free-writing with prompts – or simply, silence and solitude.
 We may perform a ritual based on healing and wellness; perhaps guided or amplified by the use of essential oils.
 Spirits, trees and earth and air may guide our bodies – when to pick up the pace, when to slow down, when to rest… We will listen to our inner knowing as much as to whispers from the air.
+Prepare to expand in all directions; physically, spiritually, emotionally, and creatively!

 Walking, I realized long ago in another desert, is how the body measures itself against the earth. ~Rebecca Solnit